cran-task-views/WebTechnologies/README.md

 -   The [MediaWiki](https://www.mediawiki.org/wiki/MediaWiki) has an extension ([Extension:R](https://www.mediawiki.org/wiki/Extension:R)) to run R code from wiki pages, and use uploaded data.
 Links to demo pages (in German) can be found at the [category page for R scripts](http://mars.wiwi.hu-berlin.de/mediawiki/mmstat_de/index.php/Kategorie:R) at MM-Stat.
 A mailing list is available: [R-sig-mediawiki](https://stat.ethz.ch/mailman/listinfo/r-sig-mediawiki).
 -   [whisker](http://cran.rstudio.com/web/packages/whisker/index.html): Implementation of logicless templating based on [Mustache](http://mustache.github.io/) in R. Mustache syntax is described in <http://mustache.github.io/mustache.5.html>
 -   [<span class="Ohat">CGIwithR</span>](http://www.Omegahat.org/CGIwithR/) (not on CRAN) allows one to use R scripts as CGI programs for generating dynamic Web content.
 HTML forms and other mechanisms to submit dynamic requests can be used to provide input to R scripts via the Web to create content that is determined within that R script.
 -   Several packages offer functionality for turning R code into a web API. [jug](http://cran.rstudio.com/web/packages/jug/index.html) is a simple API-builder web framework, built around [httpuv](http://cran.rstudio.com/web/packages/httpuv/index.html).
-[FastRWeb](http://cran.rstudio.com/web/packages/FastRWeb/index.html) provides some basic infrastructure for this. [plumber](https://github.com/trestletech/plumber) is a similar package not yet on CRAN (see <http://plumber.trestletech.com/> for details).
+[FastRWeb](http://cran.rstudio.com/web/packages/FastRWeb/index.html) provides some basic infrastructure for this. [plumber](http://cran.rstudio.com/web/packages/plumber/index.html) allows you to create a REST API by decorating existing R source code.

 Web Services
 ------------